US STOCKS- S&P 500, Nasdaq break 3-day slide but Dow dips

 The selloff has been driven by a host of negative influences including the potential spread of Ebola, the effect of global economic weakness on U.S. earnings and plunging oil prices.

 The S&P energy index fell with oil prices, dragging down equities late in the session.
-The index, which ended 1.2 percent lower for the session, is now down 20.1 percent from its June high, putting it in bear market territory.
+The index is now down 20.1 percent from its June high, putting it in bear market territory.

 Despite some early upbeat corporate results, concerns remain about the effect of a stronger dollar on global demand and U.S. earnings, Cardillo said.